mavlink/MAVSDK-docs/en/examples/takeoff_and_land.md

 # Example: Takeoff and Land

-This simple example shows the basic use of many DroneCore features.
+This simple example shows the basic use of many *Dronecode SDK* features.

 It sets up a UDP connection, waits for a vehicle (system) to appear, arms it, and commands it to takeoff and then land again.
 While flying the vehicle receives telemetry.
 The example is implemented in C++ (only).

 > **Tip** The full source code for the example [can be found here](https://github.com/dronecore/DroneCore/tree/{{ book.github_branch }}/example/takeoff_land).